Mayank-Prakash-Sharma18/math-english/content/english-intermediate/pronouns/possessive-case-of-personal-pronoun.md

 their + noun → theirs

 {{% alert note %}}
-Unlike other personal pronouns (e.g. ours, yours, its, hers, theirs), the possessive adjective one’s requires an apostrophe before the ‘s’.
+Unlike possessive pronouns (e.g. ours, yours, its, hers, theirs), the possessive adjective one’s requires an apostrophe before the ‘s’.

 Also, just like other possessive adjectives (e.g. my, our, your, his, her, its, their), we need to use a noun/gerund after it.